-One of the basically stock Corsairs still active is F4U-1 Bu No .17799 (civil registration NX83782), which belongs to Planes of Fame Air Museum at Chino Airport in Southern California.
+One of the basic stock Corsairs still fying is F4U-1 Bu.
+No. 17799 (civil registration NX83782), which belongs to Planes of Fame Air Museum at Chino Airport in Southern California.
 It first arrived at San Diego, California in August 1943 and was assigned to a Navy fighter squadron (VF84) in the same year.

 In January 1944, the aircraft was reassigned to VBF-14 (a fighter-bomber unit) until being transferred to VBF-98 in February 1945.
 This aircraft actually saw combat service in the Pacific with VBF-14 and/or VBF-98.
 The Corsair was dubbed the "Whistling Death" by the Japanese because of the noise that it made in high-speed flight.
 Between April and June 1945, Planes of Fame's Corsair served with a carrier air support unit (CASU-33) before being withdrawn from active service on August 31, 1945.